ze-ntsh/particlize/README.md

 A powerful, flexible, and high-performance particle system library for Three.js applications.
 Create stunning visual effects with GPU-accelerated particle simulations, extensive constraint systems, and intuitive APIs.

 > The library is in active early development, and the API is subject to change.
 Please check back often for updates and new features!
 A comprehensive documentation is coming soon.
+Plan to have a stable release by end of July 2025.

 ## ✨ Features